PaulMaiyaniSerian/swallet/README.md

 ## Extras
 -use the registerurls endpoint and provide your confirmation and validationurl that will be used to receive responses by safaricom c2b upon completion of the transaction

+## Balances
+-call the balance endpoint after transaction process to receive the updated wallet balance